cake-tech/cakewallet-guides/docs/basic-features/restore-wallet-from-keys-or-seed.md

 ---
-title: "Restore/recover a wallet from keys or seed"
+title: "Restore wallet from keys or seed"
 parent: Basic features
 ---

-# How do I restore/recover a wallet from keys or seed?
+# Restore/recover a wallet from keys or seed

 {: .warning}
 NEVER share your seeds/keys with anyone!
 If you do, they can steal your funds.
 Always save your seeds in a safe place!